bashcats/awesome-wm-hydra/README.md

 # awesome-wm-hydra
 Multi-key-sequence framework for AwesomeWM with key hints display.

-It allows you to bind action to a sequence of any number of keys, such as `Super` + `w` + `c`.
+It allows you to bind an action to a sequence of any number of keys, such as `Super` + `w` + `c`.

-In the default (green) hydra the sequence resets only when the initial `Super` is released, allowing you to easily implement modal bindings, such as pressing `Super` + `m` for music-related keys then press `h`/`l` multiple-times for seeking while holding down `Super`.
+Within the default behavior `green hydra`, the sequence resets only when the initial activation key eg. `Super` is released, allowing you to easily implement modal bindings, such as pressing `Super` + `m` for music-related keys then press `h`/`l` multiple-times for seeking while holding down `Super`.

-Another hydra (red) is available which will keep the key-bindings from the active layer open even after the initial activation key is released.
-Use the `hydra_color` argument set to `"red"` when calling the `hydra.start` function in your config to avoid the requirement of a held key.
+A different behavior is available: `red hydra` which will keep the key-bindings and hint display from the active layer open even after the initial activation key is released.
+Use the `hc` or `color` argument set to `"red"` when calling the `hydra.start` function in your config to avoid the requirement of a held key.
 A red hydra will reset once an unavailable key is pressed, or a `blue head` is activated.

 This supercharges your AwesomeWM key bindings by allowing you to control an infinite number of actions through the keyboard without having to remember them all.